cosent/cosent.buildtools/README.rst

     2.7    -> 2.8
     2.8rc2 -> 2.8

-The algorithm is dump and only understands major/minor and rc.
+The algorithm is dumb and only understands major/minor and rc.
 Different version numbers like 2.7dev4, 2.8b3, 2.8-fix2 will cause breakage.

 YMMV.